mathie/mathie.github.io/_drafts/transactional-analysis-for-geeks.markdown

 I've had a little experience with most of them over the past year.
 There are many common themes throughout them, but there are some interesting differences, too.
-Different therapies suit different people, so it's interesting to look at the different techniques.
+Different therapies suit different people, so it's interesting to contrast the different techniques.

 And I'd really like to figure out some analogous concepts from computer